yoeran/e-missions.nl/src/custom-data/text-snippets/general.md

     Select your ‘resolutions’ and contribute to an eco-friendly digital lifestyle
 footer_about_en: >-
     Brief paragraph of E-Missions in a nutshell.
-Brief paragraph of E-Missions in a nutshell.
-Brief paragraph of E-Missions in a nutshell.

     Copyright &copy; 2021